| ETHIOPIAN REALITY: QUO

 such defects, the current Ethiopian political bottleneck situation

 must be considered and solved in a creative manner.
+We have suggested several solutions here below.

 The issue of �votes� for either the EPRDF or the Opposition